Incapillo: Local

 Incapillo is on crust that is 70 km thick – among the thickest in volcanic regions of Earth.
 Several studies indicate that trends in the isotope ratios of Incapillo's volcanic rocks are because of a thickening crust and increased contribution thereof to the magmas.
 At the latitude of Incapillo, the northern Antofalla terrane borders the Cuyania terrane.
 The terranes have distinct origins and were attached to South America during the Ordovician (Note: Between 485.4±1.9 and 443.8±1.5 million years ago.).

 At the latitude of Incapillo, subduction of the Nazca Plate beneath the South American Plate abruptly shallows towards the south.
 This shallowing forms the limit between the volcanically active CVZ and the magmatically inactive Pampean flat slab region farther south.
 This magmatic inactivity occurs because the flat slab removes the asthenospheric wedge.
+A magma-containing structure called the Incapillo-Bonete Magma Body has been identified at 0–50 km depth under Incapillo.

 Incapillo is part of a volcanic system active between 3.5 and 2 million years ago that includes Ojos del Salado and Nevado Tres Cruces.
 It was the last volcanic centre formed in the region; one view is that subsequently, the shallowing of the subducting slab prevented volcanism east and south of it.
 Another view considers Incapillo as part of a northeastsouthwest trend with Cerro Galan and Cerro Blanco.
 This trend may be related to delamination of the lower crust.
 Also, these centres are located between two domains of different rigidity, an Ordovician sedimentary domain of low rigidity and a higher rigidity basement.

 The formation of the older lava domes may have been influenced by buried faults or the supply systems of the older Pissis and Bonete Chico volcanoes.
 Isotope and composition data suggest that the magma of Incapillo formed at relatively constrained depths of approximately 65–70 km above the shallow slab.
 A focus of seismic activity is found at Incapillo and a weak seismic velocity anomaly beneath the principal mountain range may be linked to its waning activity.